f5devcentral/f5-rseries-training/docs/rseries_inside_the_tenant.rst

   :align: center
   :scale: 50%

 If you were to look inside the tenant, you'll notice that the number of interfaces corelates to the number of CPU cores assigned to the tenant, in this case 18.
-Note how the tenant does not see the physical interfaces at the F5OS layer, and you do not configure interfaces or LAGS inside and F5OS tenant.
+Note how the tenant does not see the physical interfaces at the F5OS layer, and you do not configure interfaces or LAGs inside and F5OS tenant.

 .. image:: images/rseries_inside_the_tenant/image3.png
   :align: center